 Suspicion of espionage: Ex-constitutional agent Egisto Ott arrested

-This was confirmed by the spokeswoman for the Vienna public prosecutor’s office, Nina Bussek, after the “Falter” (online) first reported on it.
+This was confirmed by the spokeswoman for the Vienna public prosecutor’s office, Nina Bussek, following the “Falter” (online) first reported on it.
 Bussek said Ott was being investigated by the Vienna prosecution for abuse of office and secret intelligence services to the detriment of Austria.

 Ott was an employee of the now dissolved Federal Office for the Protection of the Constitution and Combating Terrorism (BVT).
 Most recently he hit the headlines in connection with the fugitive ex-Wirecard board member Jan Marsalek, whom he is said to have helped set up a spy cell for Russia within the BVT.